-The wonders of nature can be experienced in a variety of ways, and numerous places around the world.
-One of the most heavily sought after adventures are found in Uganda, where gorilla trekking has become an attractive activity for countless tourists from various corners of the globe.
+The wonders of nature can be experienced in a variety of ways, and in numerous places around the world.
+One of the most heavily sought-after adventures are found in Uganda, where gorilla trekking has become an attractive activity for countless tourists from various corners of the globe.
 Unfortunately, however, not all seasons are deemed as the right time to see these wonderful members of nature.
 The dry seasons are not constant in Uganda, and the rainy months tend to wash away the safe trails.

 It’s also important to keep in mind that mountain gorillas are already considered as one of the most endangered species on the planet, and can only be now located in the Bwindi Impenetrable National Park, as well as the Virunga ranges.
 Most tourists end up paying more than the expected amount, especially since these primates are already highly endangered.